 Apart from missing teeth, there are other changes which can occur in the mouth, including:

 Hypodontia is usually genetically linked, however people with the condition do not always have children who are similarly affected.
 In the same way, hypodontia can also apparently arise spontaneously.
-When one child is affected, it is not always the case that their siblings will also have hypodontia, or that the pattern of missing teeth will be the same in all members of the family.
+When one child is affected, it is not always the case that their brothers and/or sisters will also have hypodontia, or that the pattern of missing teeth will be the same in all members of the family.

 Hypodontia is found in association with many genetic disorders, of which the ectodermal dysplasias (EDs) are the most common.
 This is a large group of conditions in which the tissues which grow from the outer layer of the embryo do not develop normally.
 They include the hair, sweat glands, nails, and teeth.
-People with ED do not necessarily have all these tissues affected and the severity varies from person to person.
-It is important to note that many people with missing teeth do not apparently have any other genetically related disorders.
-Please see our list of useful websites for the addresses of patient support groups for people with ED.
+The severity of these conditions will vary from person to person.

 The majority of patients will be under the care of a general dental practitioner or a community dental officer for regular check-ups and routine treatment.
 It is expected that this would continue throughout the specialised treatment carried out through the Hypodontia Clinic.